vercel/next.js/readme.md

 # <img width="112" alt="Next.js" src="https://cloud.githubusercontent.com/assets/13041/19686250/971bf7f8-9ac0-11e6-975c-188defd82df1.png">

-> A complete framework for Universal JavaScript applications with zero setup.
+> A complete framework for universal JavaScript applications with zero setup.

 Next.js helps you write high performing web apps that render in the browser and on the server.
-It provides essential tools to develop, compile and serve your code without getting in the way once it's time to customize functionality.
+It provides essential tools to develop, compile and serve your code without getting in the way when it's time to customize functionality.
 We built it on top of common tools such as [React](https://facebook.github.io/react/), [Babel](https://babeljs.io/) and [webpack](https://webpack.js.org/) and added what we felt was missing.

 Read the [introductory post](https://zeit.co/blog/next "Next.js introduction at zeit.co") or jump ahead to the [Getting Started](#getting-started) guide.